-Furthermore they claimed that Being has been aware of the extent of toxic air cabin events on their planes and has taken no remedy to solve the problem, continuing to put flyers at risk.
+Furthermore, they claimed that Boeing has been aware of the extent of toxic air cabin events on their planes and has taken no remedy to solve the problem, continuing to put flyers at risk.

 While toxic air cabin is most commonly associated with flight attendants because they’re on board airplanes for a significant amount of time, it can affect any passenger, especially frequent flyers that are exposed to cabin air often as well.
 The effects of inhaling this toxic cabin air can be extensive and life-altering, causing massive medical costs if not remedied.

 Thankfully, there are personal injury laws that apply to the effects of toxic cabin air.
 As personal injury experts, we’ll highlight some of the basics you should know about this health threat and some steps you can take if you believe you’ve suffered from it.

 Toxic cabin air, also known as a fume event or aerotoxic syndrome, is when the air in the passenger cabin of a plane is polluted by fumes that result from the functioning of the plane’s jet engine.
 This happens because of the design of passenger cabins.
 Airplane cabins are filled with a supply of air that has been pressurized and warmed to keep the passengers in the cabin comfortable, without it, passengers would be exposed to the severe cold of high altitude flight.

 What Are The Causes of Toxic Air Cabin